 - Engine Oil Leaks: Oil leaks give a warning about your car’s engine and you should have it checked by your auto mechanic immediately.
 A yellowish-brown oil indicate that it’s new, while an older one is colored black or dark brown.

 Usually, oil leaks are caused by high oil pressure, worn-out oil gaskets, incorrect installation of oil filters, unsecured oil plugs, or corroding oil coolant path.

 Extreme Driving Noises

-As a vehicle owner, you should never ignore driving noises that sound unnecessary and unfamiliar.
+As a vehicle owner, you should never ignore driving noises that sound unnecessary or unfamiliar and contact your trusted technical service provider immediately.
 If these noises occur more often and louder as time progresses, it requires utmost urgency.
 Also, these driving noises can be a huge inconvenience while driving, especially with your children.

 One of the most common unnecessary driving noises is a screeching or squealing sound when you brake.
 Usually, this is because of a worn-out brake mechanism and it needs new brake pads or a more intensive replacement or resurfacing of the rotors.
 If your car produces a grinding sound when you brake, then there’s something wrong with the brake pressure and friction.

 Extreme driving noises that a car shouldn’t be producing is a noticeable sign that you should bring your car to an auto mechanic.

 If your car is emitting excessive exhaust gases, it’s time to see your auto mechanic.
 Doing so will discontinue harming the environment with immoderate carbon dioxide emissions.

 Mainly, poor and excessive exhaust emissions, especially in an unusual color, can indicate an oil leak.
 Also, the pungent smell from the exhaust can also be a sign of a dirty, clogged catalytic converter or a clogged oxygen sensor.